Choose how you will receive your refund

 Will calling the SCDOR help you get your refund faster?

-Will the refund status application tell you when you will receive your refund?
+Will the Where's My Refund tool tell you when you will receive your refund?

 Why am I being asked to verify my withholding?

 Why is my refund different than the amount on the tax return I filed?